RustMagazine/rustmagazine/content/issue-2/how-i-designed-the-api-for-backon-a-user-friendly-retry-crate.md

-[backon](https://github.com/Xuanwo/backon) is a Rust error retry library, and this article aims to share some techniques I used in implementing it~
+[backon](https://github.com/Xuanwo/backon) is a Rust error retry library, and this article aims to share some techniques I used in implementing it.

 ```urlpreview
 https://github.com/Xuanwo/backon